 When I first got offered to be a part of this blog tour, I was in two minds; should I take on another review even though my TBR is literally towering above my head?
 Or do I just go for it as I so want to read this book, as it sounds utterly fascinating?
 I you can see, I did what I usually do and just dived in and I am so pleased that I did.
 I was thoroughly intrigued by the sound of this book, even though I haven’t read this author before |I was fascinated by the book ad I can say it was very worth being crushed by my TBR pile to take this one on.

-What a fascinating man Russel is, a former Roundhead now the war is over, and King Charles is firmly on the throne Russell made the toughest decision either return to the Kings side or be tried as a traitor.
-Yes, Russell did choose to stay alive and serve the King then be hung, drawn and quartered but don’t think that he is a turn coat or anything – ok, he maybe but there is a reason behind why he does anything.
+What a fascinating man Russel is, a former Roundhead now the war is over, and King Charles is firmly on the throne Russell made the toughest decision either return to the King’s side or be tried as a traitor.
+Yes, Russell did choose to stay alive and serve the King then be hung, drawn and quartered but don’t think that he is a turncoat or anything – ok, he maybe but there is a reason behind why he does anything.
 I was instantly intrigued by this man, he is proud, principled and loyal so why would a man like Russell change sides?
-Well you will have to read the book to find out more about him.
-Now the war is over he is free to marry the only women who has set his heart beating faster, but he has is reservations as beautiful, innocent Thomazine is at least half his age and far too sweet to be with a rough old soldier like him.
+Well, you will have to read the book to find out more about him.
+Now the war is over he is free to marry the only woman who have set his heart beating faster, but he has his reservations as beautiful, innocent Thomazine is at least half his age and far too sweet to be with a rough old soldier like him.
 Oh, how wrong he is!